-Students in year 7 to 8 engage in the compulsory learning areas of the Australian Curriculum, delivered through a set program of learning.
+Students in year 7 and 8 engage in the compulsory learning areas of the Australian Curriculum, delivered through a set program of learning.
 During Year 9, compulsory core learning areas are continued for all students, with the provision of elective choices for a range of subjects.
 The table below outlines the set program for students in Year 7 - 9.

-YEAR 7 YEAR 8 YEAR 9 Subject studied for two semesters (year-long) EnglishMathematicsScience Subject studied for one semester only - History- Geography- Health and Physical Educati- Italian (Languages) on - History - Health and Physical Education Electives subjects studied for one term each in Year 7 and 8.
-Electives studied for one semester each in Year 9 DanceDramaDigital TechnologyMaterials and TechnologiesSpecialisations - Music - Visual Art - Digital Technology - Food Specialisations Choice of 4 electives from the learning areas of: - The Arts - Technologies - Humanities and Social Sciences - Italian Access Student wellbeing lesson, studied once a week in all year levels Interschool and Recreational Sport Thursday afternoons, during Session 4
+YEAR 7 YEAR 8 YEAR 9 Subject studied for two semesters (year-long) EnglishMathematicsScience Subject studied for one semester only - History - Geography - Health and Physical Education - Italian (Languages) - History - Health and Physical Education Electives subjects studied for one term each in Year 7 and 8.
+Electives studied for one semester each in Year 9 Set Elective Program: - Dance - Drama - Digital Technology - Materials & Technologies Specialisations Set Elective Program: - Music - Visual Art - Engineering Principles & Systems - Food Specialisations Choice of 4 electives studied across the year.
+LYF Living Your Future Student wellbeing lesson, studied once a week in all year levels